 About Our Film

-Far East Deep South has won multiple awards including a 2022 Telly Awards as well as awards at film festivals, including at Cinequest, CAAMFest, Oxford Film Festival and Seattle Asian American Film Festival.
-The film made its broadcast premiere on PBS/World Channel’s series “America ReFramed.”
+Far East Deep South has received numerous accolades, including a 2022 Telly Award and recognition at major film festivals like Cinequest, CAAMFest, the Oxford Film Festival, and the Seattle Asian American Film Festival.
+The documentary made its national broadcast premiere on PBS and World Channel’s America ReFramed.

 SYNOPSIS